shahanakattil/Sustainability-workshop/Instructions/Lab3.2:Emission-Calculations.md

 ## Task 2 : Create an electric vehicle miles driven calculation profile

-In this task, Alex creates a calculation profile for the miles driven by Wide World Importers' fleet of electric vehicles for 2022.
+In this task, we will be creating a calculation profile for the miles driven by Wide World Importers' fleet of electric vehicles for 2022.
 Alex uses the calculation model that was previously defined in this exercise.
 Additionally, Alex filters the profile to only activity data for the Wide World Importers organizational unit and where the unit type is mile.
 These filters ensure that only the miles driven for Wide World Importers' fleet of electric vehicles are included in the calculation job.
 This task excludes the purchased electricity, which was covered in the previous task.

 1. Select + New Calculation profile to create a new calculation profile.